ax-va/Pytest-Okken-2022/00--pytest/configuration-files.md

 contains fixtures and hook functions.
 It can exist at the `rootdir` or in any subdirectory.
+Anything defined in `conftest.py` applies to tests in that directory and all subdirectories.

 - `__init__.py`

-to have identical names of test files in multiple test directories, when putting into test subdirectories.
+only to have duplicated names of test files.

 - `tox.ini`, `pyproject.toml`, and `setup.cfg`